ONTARIO MUNICIPAL BOARD (ENVIRONMENT AND LAND TRIBUNALS ONTARIO)

 Richard Makuch is Deputy Commissioner in the Office of the Commissioner of Review Tribunals, Canada Pension Plan/Old Age Security.
 He has been a full-time member of the Ontario Municipal Board (OMB) since 2012.
 He was a member of the OMB from 1998 to 2006.
 Mr. Makuch is also a former Vice-Chair of the Agricultural and Rural Affairs Tribunal.
 His community involvement has included serving as a board member of the Cumberland Barons Minor Hockey Association and coach for local hockey, soccer, baseball and rowing teams.
 He holds a Bachelor of Arts degree from Loyola College and Bachelor of Laws degrees from both the University of Ottawa and the Law Society of Upper Canada.

-Maureen Carter-Whitney is a lawyer who formerly worked as Research Director for the Canadian Institute for Environmental Law and Policy, Legal Analyst for the Environmental Commissioner of Ontario, and course instructor in environmental law at Ryerson University.
-She is the co-author of LexisNexis Canada's loose-leaf publication, Environmental Regulation in Canada.
+Maureen Carter-Whitney is a part-time member of the Environmental Review Board and a full-time member of the Ontario Municipal Board.
+She is a lawyer who formerly worked as Research Director for the Canadian Institute for Environmental Law and Policy, a Legal Analyst for the Environmental Commissioner of Ontario, and a course instructor in environmental law at Ryerson University.
 Ms. Carter-Whitney holds a Bachelor of Arts degree from the University of Toronto, a Bachelor of Laws degree from the University of British Columbia and a Master of Laws degree from Osgoode Hall Law School.

 Jason Chee-Hing has over 25 years of professional experience in the fields of urban and regional planning, housing and public administration.
 He holds a Master in Environmental Studies from York University and a Bachelor of Applied Arts (Urban and Regional Planning) and Certificate in Public Administration from Ryerson University.
 Mr. Chee-Hing is a member of the Canadian Institute of Planners and the Ontario Professional Planners Institute.
 He has served on the Board of Directors of Habitat for Humanity (York Region).